-Immediately prior to the Closing, Motion entered into the A&R Registration Rights Agreement, pursuant to which, among other things, the Sponsor and certain former security holders of Ambulnz (collectively, the "Rights Holders") specified rights to require DocGo to register all or a portion of their shares of Common Stock, Private Warrants and the Common Stock underlying the Private Warrants under the Securities Act.
+Immediately prior to the Closing, Sponsor, Motion and certain equityholders of Ambulnz, pursuant to which, among other things, the Sponsor and certain former security holders of Ambulnz (collectively, the "Rights Holders") were granted specified rights to require DocGo to register all or a portion of their shares of Common Stock, Private Warrants and the Common Stock underlying the Private Warrants under the Securities Act.
 In particular, the Rights Holders each have the ability to make a written demand for registration all of the Common Stock and Warrants held by such Rights Holder.
 Upon receipt thereof of any demand, DocGo has committed to notify all other Rights Holders of their ability to include their Common Stock and Warrants with the registration.
 DocGo has committed to keep such registration statement effective until all securities covered by such registration statement have been disposed of in accordance with the intended method(s) of distribution set forth in such registration statement or such securities have been withdrawn.
 Any other stockholders of DocGo with piggyback registration rights may also participate in any such registrations, subject to customary cutbacks in an underwritten offering.
+The registration statement of which this prospectus forms a part was filed pursuant to these registration rights.

 The PIPE Investors also have certain customary registration rights pursuant to the PIPE Agreements, whereby DocGo is required to, among other things, and as soon as reasonably practicable, file a registration statement for the resale of such shares of Common Stock issued pursuant to the PIPE Agreements within 30 calendar days of Closing and use commercially reasonable efforts to have such registration statement declared effective no later than 60 days after such filing (or 90 days in the event that the SEC reviews and has written comments to such registration statement).
 DocGo has agreed to keep such registration statement effective until the earliest of (i) the third anniversary of the Closing, (ii) the date in which all PIPE Investors cease to hold any Common Stock issued pursuant to the PIPE Agreements, or (iii) the first date on which the PIPE Investors can sell all of their Common Stock issued pursuant to PIPE Agreements (or shares received in exchange therefor) under Rule 144 of the Securities Act within 90 days without limitation as to the amount of such securities that may be sold.
+The registration statement of which this prospectus forms a part registers all shares of Common Stock issued pursuant to the PIPE Agreements.

 Warrant holders also have certain customary registration rights set forth in the Warrant Agreement, whereby DocGo is required to, among other things, and as soon as reasonably practicable, file a registration statement for (i) the resale of the Private Warrants and (ii) the shares of Common Stock underlying the Warrants, in each case within 15 business days of Closing, and use its best efforts to have such registration statement declared effective no later than 60 days after such filing.
 DocGo has agreed to keep such registration statement effective until the expiration of the Warrants.
+The registration statement of which this prospectus forms a part was filed pursuant to these registration rights.